 Students in the Master of Science program may also choose the option of a Manuscript-Based thesis.
 Please review the Masters Manuscript-Based Thesis guidelines for more information.

-Please note: Ethics approval is required for all research projects involving the use of human subjects before data collection begins.
+Please note: Ethics approval is required for all research projects involving the use of human subjects before data collection begins and for research using secondary data.
 Prior to submitting an ethics application, students are required to complete the TCPS 2 tutorial and upload the certificate of completion into their Researcher Profile in IRISS.
 Do NOT upload in the documentation section of a study.
 Register on theTCPS 2 website https://tcps2core.ca/register.
 When registering, be sure to use your institution email address (name @ucalgary.ca)

 Police Information Check